 * Focus back on Ukraine ahead of Crimea referendum vote

 * Traders wary about euro as ECB talks down exchange rate

-NEW YORK, March 14 (Reuters) - The yen rose on Friday, poised for its biggest weekly gains in more than a month against the euro and the dollar as traders flocked to it on growing tension in Ukraine and fears about the health of the Chinese economy.
+NEW YORK, March 14 The yen rose on Friday, poised for its biggest weekly gains in more than a month against the euro and dollar, as traders flocked to it on growing tension in Ukraine and fears about the health of the Chinese economy.

-The euro was also under pressure since hitting a 2-1/2-year high versus the greenback this week after European Central Bank President Mario Draghi raised concerns about the strength of the euro zone common currency.
+The euro was also under pressure since hitting a 2-1/2 year high versus the greenback earlier this week in the wake of comments from European Central Bank President Mario Draghi who raised concerns about the strength of the common currency.

 "I don't think anyone wants to hold any large risky positions going into the weekend," said Shaun Osborne, chief foreign exchange strategist at TD Securities in Toronto.